-AK Child & Family Residential Treatment is here to assist youth with understanding their early trauma and maladaptive behaviors in a relationship-based, structured environment with 24-hour supervision.
+AK Child & Family Residential Treatment is here to assist youth with understanding their early trauma and maladaptive behaviors in a relationship based, structured environment and 24-hour supervision.
 The milieu provides strength-based individualized services with therapeutic relationships with staff.
 Youth have self-discoveries and healing that will support their individualized goals.
 AK Child & Family works with families and guardians to provide the family system a healing experience as applicable.

-Our residential treatment program is housed on two campuses - Jesse Lee Campus and Maplewood Campus - that have six cottages.
-The ages and genders served in each cottage are contingent upon the needs of the youth in the community.
+Our residential treatment program is housed on two campuses - Jesse Lee Campus and Maplewood Campus.
+There are six cottages and the ages/genders served are contingent upon the needs of the youth in the community.

 Families and youth play an integral role in establishing treatment direction.
-This process actually starts during preadmission when intake therapists discuss with the family/guardian and youth the reason for referral and desired treatment outcomes.
-An initial plan of care is created that addresses orientation to the program, student rights, safety planning, and participation in the therapeutic process.
+This process actually starts during pre-admission when intake therapists discuss with the guardian/youth the reason for referral and desired treatment outcomes.
+An initial plan of care is created that addresses orientation to the program, student rights, safety planning and participation in the therapeutic process.

-Within 14 days of admission and based upon a comprehensive assessment, an interdisciplinary team will develop an individualized treatment plan that addresses presenting issues and establishes goals.
-The treatment team includes the youth, a variety of people who are important in the youth's life, and the AK Child & Family treatment professionals who provide care.
+Within fourteen days of admission and based upon a comprehensive assessment, an interdisciplinary team will develop an individualized treatment plan that addresses presenting issues and establishes goals.
+The treatment team includes the youth, a variety of people who are important in the youth's life and the AK Child & Family treatment professionals who provide care.